ELGAS Knowledge Hub

 The heavier crude oil sinks to the bottom of the trap and is then pumped into an oil storage tank and transported to refineries.

-Liquified petroleum gas (LP gas) is one of the refined products derived from crude oil distillation.
+Liquified petroleum gas LPG (LP gas) is one of the refined products derived from crude oil distillation.

 Crude oil undergoes a variety of refining processes, including the use of distillation towers (see image), catalytic cracking, crude distillation, and others.

-Once refined, it is stored as a liquid LPG in gas bottles such as the familiar 45kg gas bottles.
+Once refined, LPG (LP gas) is stored as a liquid LPG in gas bottles such as the familiar 45kg gas bottles.

 The dry natural gas, which is methane, is piped to towns and cities as natural gas for distribution by gas utility companies.

-What is Liquefied Petroleum Gas LPG Used for?
+What is Liquified Petroleum Gas LPG Used for?

-Liquified petroleum gas (LPG) is used for cooking, heating, hot water, Autogas, aerosol propellant, air conditioning refrigerant and various commercial applications, including boilers, dryers and ovens.
+Liquified petroleum gas LPG (LP gas) is used for cooking, heating, hot water, Autogas, aerosol propellant, air conditioning refrigerant and various commercial applications, including boilers, dryers and ovens.

-For home use it is typically supplied in 45kg gas bottles.
+For home use LPG (propane) is typically supplied in 45kg gas bottles.

-LPG (LPG gas) has many additional uses for caravans, motorhomes, boats, camping and even hot air balloons.
+LPG (LP gas) has many additional uses for caravans, motorhomes, boats, camping and even hot air balloons.

-Business, industrial and agricultural uses of liquified petroleum gas include processes such as kilns, ovens, steam boilers and forklifts.
+Business, industrial and agricultural uses of liquified petroleum gas include processes such as LPG (propane) kilns, ovens, steam boilers and forklifts.

-The steel walls of the gas bottle draw heat from the ambient temperature to heat the liquid LPG and even more when you are using it.
+The steel walls of the LPG gas bottle draw heat from the ambient temperature to heat the liquid LPG (LP gas) and even more when you are using it.

-If you could see through the steel walls, it would look like boiling water (see image).
+If you could see through the steel walls, LPG (LP gas) would look like boiling water (see image).

-Vaporisation also makes the LPG in gas bottle feel colder than the ambient temperature and even colder when you are using the gas.
+Vaporisation also makes the liquified petroleum gas – LPG (propane) in gas bottle feel colder than the ambient temperature and even colder when you are using the gas.

-The gas vapour is held at the top of the bottle and the liquid is at the bottom.
+The propane gas vapour is held at the top of the bottle and the liquid LPG is at the bottom.

-The level of fill of the LPG in gas bottle comes into play when the LPG (LPG gas) is being used, as it affects the rate of vaporisation.
+The level of fill of the LPG (LP gas) in gas bottle comes into play when the LPG (LP gas) is being used, as it affects the rate of vaporisation.

 The greater the fill, the greater the wall area in contact with the liquid, called the wetted area, and results in faster vaporisation.

-As a liquefied gas and at a constant temperature, the pressure inside the cylinder will remain the same from full until the last of the liquid LPG is vapourised.
+As a liquified petroleum gas and at a constant temperature, the LPG gas pressure inside the cylinder will remain the same from full until the last of the liquid LPG is vapourised.

-What is LPG Pressure of the LPG in Gas Cylinders?
+What is LPG Gas Pressure of the LPG in Gas Cylinders?

-The pressure of the LPG in gas bottles is dependent upon the temperature of the vessel.
+The LPG gas pressure of the liquified petroleum gas – LPG (propane) in gas bottles is dependent upon the temperature of the vessel.

-The higher the temperature, the higher the pressure of the LPG in gas cylinders.
+The higher the temperature, the higher the LPG gas pressure of the LPG (LP gas) in gas cylinders.

-The propane exists as both liquid and vapour (gas) within the cylinder.
+The propane gas exists as both liquid and vapour (gas) within the cylinder.

-The term “pressure” refers to the average force per unit of area that the gas exerts on the inside walls of the LPG in gas cylinders.
+The term “pressure” refers to the average force per unit of area that the gas exerts on the inside walls of the LPG (propane) gas cylinders.

-The pressure drops to zero at -43ºC (which is just below the boiling point for propane) and the pressure of LPG in gas bottles becomes greater at even higher temperatures.
+The LPG gas pressure drops to zero at -43ºC (which is just below the boiling point for propane gas) and the LPG gas pressure of liquified petroleum gas – LPG (LP gas) in gas bottles becomes greater at even higher temperatures.

 LPG Compound Chemical Formulas (Formulae)